GetterGit/GetterGit/README.md

-Data is fun, and I like fun!
+Data is fun, and who doesn't like fun!